B191286-Chithra/html/README.md

 # html
-all html codes that I have learnt
+# I have uploaded all the html codes here in this repository